 The process for determining your admissibility is long and cumbersome, so leave yourself plenty of time prior to traveling.
 Below is a short outline that will help you take the steps needed to gain entrance.

 The first thing you should do is clear your criminal record to the fullest extent possible before submitting to a background check.
 The Canadian government has entered into and information sharing agreement with the United States; so the Canadian government will have whatever information the United States has.
 The options for clearing your record vary greatly by state.
+The quickest and easiest way to find out if you are eligible to have your record cleared is to take our free eligibility test.
 Almost all states allow you to seal the record of arrests that did not lead to a conviction.
 Many states also allow you to seal, vacate, set-aside or expunge the record of misdemeanor and felony criminal convictions.
 The benefit of this will range from keeping Canadian officials from knowing anything at all about the criminal incident, to showing that the matter was resolved and no longer considered a conviction— either way, record clearing will improve the odds of not being denied entry to Canada or being stuck at the border for lengthy interrogation.

 If you have (1) a total of one misdemeanor conviction; (2) at least five or as many as ten years have elapsed since you completed the sentences for the conviction; and (3) the conviction would not be considered a serious crime in Canada, then you are eligible to apply for “deemed rehabilitation.”
 In evaluating each case, Canada officials use Canadian definitions of what constitutes a misdemeanor or a serious offense.
 In Canada, serious offenses include theft, assault, manslaughter, dangerous driving and driving while under the influence of drugs or alcohol.
 For a complete list of criminal offenses in Canada, consult the Canadian Criminal Code at http://laws.justice.gc.ca/en/C-46/.
 Most felony convictions in the United States are equivalent to serious criminality in Canada.